[Pen and Ink Artist: See pen & ink HOME PORTRAITS for my art portfolio]

 Not yet published, the following story remains under my copyright.
 No part of this article may be reproduced, excerpted or quoted without my approval.
 (If you are interested in publishing this piece, please contact me at email@example.com.)

-This fall, 2012, Andy celebrates a milestone of 75 years in the entertainment industry…and it all began at the age of 7 or 8, when he started singing in a popular act with his brothers…
+In 2012, Andy celebrated a milestone of 75 years in the entertainment industry…and it all began at the age of 7 or 8, when he started singing in a popular act with his brothers…

 Andy Williams – “You Old Dream-Maker”